coffee2code/remember-me-controls/README.md

 ## Additional Documentation

 See [readme.txt](https://github.com/coffee2code/remember-me-controls/blob/master/readme.txt) for additional usage information.
+See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support